We all know how easy it is to blow money on a big purchase. Buy an expensive home or car, and you soon might regret it.

 Numerous studies have shown that material purchases do not make us happy for long.
 Instead, we get more satisfaction from spending on experiences.

-8. Pampering sessions
+8. Indulging in pampering sessions

 While your body may need a little TLC from time to time, heading to the spa or hair salon once a week has the potential to inflict serious damage on your savings.